Show All Answers

 If you want to be a volunteer tutor, your training/workbooks and all materials you use with your learner are free.

-On your collection day, wheel your carts out to the street on your regularly scheduled garbage and recycling day.
+On your collection day, wheel your carts out to the street on your regularly scheduled garbage and recycling day by 5 am.
 Place recycling and garbage carts out together 2' apart and 3' away from any vehicle or obstacle.
 Put your cart wheels against the curb with the handles facing your house.
 If there is a problem putting your carts in the street, please put your carts as close as possible to the street.
 For example, in your driveway, on the mow strip, or at the edge of the sidewalk.
 No hazardous materials of any kind are accepted in your garbage, recycling, or yard waste carts.

 Cart Storage:All garbage, recycling, and yard waste carts must be stored out of view from the street.
 Carts should be rolled out no more than 12 hours before collection and stored out of sight no more than 12 hours after collection.